Advertising

 Chicago skyscrapers seen from John Hancock Center

-View of Chicago's skyscrapers from John Hancock Center looking south.
+View of Chicago's skyscrapers from John Hancock Center, looking south.

 Image: Allen McGregor

-Largest cities in Illinois with a population of more than 100,000:
+Largest cities in Illinois with a population of more than 100,000.

-(Population figures 2016)
+(Population figures from 2024)

 Other cities and towns: